BVLC/caffe/README.md

 Data Preparation
 ---------------
 In `data/nus_wide/train.txt`, we give an example to show how to prepare training data.
-In `data/nus_wide/parallel/`, the list of testing and database images are splitted to 12 part, which could be processed parallelly when predicting.
+In `data/nus_wide/parallel/`, the list of testing and database images are splitted to 12 parts, which could be processed parallelly when predicting.

 Training Model
 ---------------